geoschem/GCClassic/docs/source/gcc-guide/01-startup/login-env-compilers.rst

 .. note::

-   Only the Fortran compiler is needed to compile :program:`GEOS-Chem Classic`.
-But if you will be building other software packages (cf :ref:`kppguide`), or :ref:`manually installing libraries
+   GEOS-Chem Classic only requires the Fortran compiler.
+But you will also need the C and C++ compilers if you plan to build other software packages (:ref:`such as KPP <kppguide>`) or :ref:`install libraries manually <build-libraries-with-spack>`.
-   <build-libraries-with-spack>`, you will also need the C and C++
-   compilers.